Achu-jkumar/Univariate-Linear-Regression/README.md

 ![ex09](./ex09.png)

 ## Result:
-The expected result has been successfully generated.
+The univariate Linear Regression to fit a straight line using least squares has been successfully implemented.